AlirezaSalehy/plNIC/README.md

 As it's shown; there is 9 pins in total and that pins 1 and 2 are connected to AC powerline(No matter you connect phase wire or neutral wire to pin 1 or 2), pins 3, 4 and 5 provides power and pin 6 and 7 are used for data communication.

 <img src="Docs/Imgs/KQ130-F_Picture_Connection.png" width="100%" height="100%">
 The figure above shows connections for AT89C51 MCU which uses TTL logic level.
 Remember that this PLM suppots TTL logical voltage levels so you need a voltage devider if you want to use it with a 3.3v MCU like STM32 MCUs.
 I used <a href="https://en.wikipedia.org/wiki/Voltage_divider#:~:text=Resistor%20voltage%20dividers%20are%20commonly,signal%20attenuators%20at%20low%20frequencies." title="Resistor Voltage Devider">Resistor Voltage Devider</a> to convert 5v TTL to 3.3v in MCU rx <-> KQ130-F tx connection.
 However there is no need to do so for MCU tx <-> KQ130-F rx.
+Resistor voltage devider is suitable for this application because baud rate of data signals are relatively very low.
+Otherwise we might need to use diode or FET based voltage converters or rather to use converter chips like <a href="https://www.sparkfun.com/products/12009" >this</a>.

 ### STM32F030C8
 #### DMA